Honor Committee Statistical Transparency Reporting Portal

 Overview

 If the panel determines that at least one of the three criteria of Act, Knowledge, and Significance, are not met beyond a reasonable doubt (vote does not reach the ⅘ threshold for Act and Knowledge, or the ½ threshold for Significance), the student is found not guilty and the charges are dismissed.
-The case is closed and all records of the case are destroyed.
-Paper documents are shredded and digital evidence is permanently deleted.
+The case is closed.
 However, even if a student, when reported by a Professor, is found not guilty in an Honor hearing, Professors retain the right to determine the formerly accused student’s grade in their class.

 Click on the dropdown menu to access relevant graphics.